 - Combine all herbs and spices in a small bowl and stir to combine.
 Rub both sides of the pork chops with all of the dry rub and set aside.

 - Spray your slow cooker with cooking spray.
-Add pork chops, then pour over BBQ sauce mix and finally the onions.
+Add pork chops, then the liquid pour over BBQ sauce mix and finally the onions.

 - Cook pork chops on HIGH for 4 hours or LOW for 7 hours.
 Do your best to not overcook the pork chops or they will turn into pulled pork.

 - Top with crumbled bacon, shredded cheese and parsley.
 Serve with veggies or mashed potatoes and enjoy!